 The propagation of yeast passes through several stages.
 Yeast inoculum is cultivated in the laboratory.
 It is used to seed the pure culture fermenter.
 Via a pre-fermentation, the resulting yeast suspension is fed to the seed yeast fermenter.
 The seed yeast is separated and stored in a tank.

 For commercial yeast production, the prepared fermenter is inoculated with a portion of seed yeast.
 After about 24 hours, the fermentation is completed and the yeast is separated off and washed.

-Up to eight production fermentations can be started with a lot of seed yeast.
+Up to eight production fermentations can be started with one lot of seed yeast.

 Commercial yeast is separated from the fermentation broth by nozzle separators.
 It is washed with process water and filtered to increase the dry matter content of the resulting yeast cream.

 For wet compressed yeast, the filtered yeast cream passes through an extruder, and is pressed and cut into wet yeast blocks.
 These are packed, and need to be cold stored until use.

 To produce instant active dry yeast (iADY), it is first mixed with an emulsifier and pressed into fine strands in an extruder.
 The extruded yeast is carefully dried with hot air, transferred into silos and packaged airtight.

 Baker's yeast products manufactured with VOGELBUSCH technology have different characteristics: